 When I was working in the advising office at NYU, I once asked a student his opinion of a class.
 “The professor is good,” the student replied, “but there’s no final, and when you don’t have a final it takes all the energy out of the class.”

-In the past four days, world events have effectively removed all finals from our sport for the foreseeable future—and it felt like it drained all of the energy.
+In the past few weeks, world events have effectively removed all finals from our sport for the foreseeable future—and it felt like it drained all of the energy.
 Like the college student deciding not to spend precious time and energy on material that won’t be tested, many of us are having a hard time getting up early and training in a new world where we don’t know the next time we’ll get to show the results of that training.

 But every college student eventually graduates and enters a world of adult and ongoing education, a world where studying is about learning instead of grades, and topics aren’t confined to what you can cover in a single semester.
 Instead of seeing our current situation as putting our running on hold, perhaps we can see it as graduating to a new phase.

 Instead of training “for” a race, with the pressures and constraints of the specific requirements of that race and a looming end date, we now have a chance to train to be better runners, wherever that may take us.
 In truth, we always have this opportunity, but it’s hard to seize it with our short attention spans and need for affirmation.
 Having the possibility of racing removed for an indefinite span of time may be just what we need, a mandatory off-season where we raise our game and become the runners we dream of becoming.